Mike-Zelixon/Sales-Data-Analysis/README.md

 Exploratory data analysis (EDA) of sales data using Python & Jupyter Notebook.

-Explores topics that a business would ask with a data deep dive on how to improve sales and which areas need to be improved upon.
+Explores topics that any business would ask themselves with a data deep dive on how to improve sales and which other areas might need to be improved upon.

 Libraries that were used include Pandas and Matplotlib.